clanbrassil/translations-documentation/README.md

 - Many translations have already been implemented based on Clemence's previous work.
 - This document is a work in progress and will be updated periodically.

-### Content Origin
+### Content

-The static text in Trax comes from various sources:
+The current static text in Trax comes from various sources:
 - Decisions made by Alexis or Adam
 - Placeholder text for development purposes
 - Existing translations compiled by Clemence